cosmos/testnets/testnet-tuesdays/gameday05/README.md

 ### Troubleshooting

 🔧 If you are not proposing blocks:
 * You will have to re-sync.
-Make sure you **back your keys up**, then do a `gaiad tendermint unsafe-reset-all` and sync from scratch.
+Make sure you **back your keys up**, then do a `gaiad comet unsafe-reset-all` or `neutrond comet unsafe-reset-all` and sync again.
 * Please sync using snapshots or state sync endpoints on the [provider](../../interchain-security/provider/README.md) and [pion-1](../../interchain-security/pion-1/README.md) readmes in this testnets repo: we cannot verify other snapshots are synced properly.
 * One way to find out if your validator cannot propose blocks if by checking a validator's proposer priority in your node's `validators` RPC endpoint.
 If this number does not match the result from the nodes listed below, you **must** re-sync.
   * provider